Hiring a Marketing Agency vs. an Employee

 - Fully-Trained.
 In order to remain competitive, marketing agencies make it a point to ensure their employees are fully trained and that they stay on top of the latest trends and technologies in marketing.

 - Familiarity with internal business process.
-While agency marketers are experts in marketing, they may not have a background in your specific field or organization.
+While agency marketers and digital marketing consultants are experts in marketing, they may not have a background in your specific field or organization.
 When that is the case, there will be somewhat of a learning curve in the early months of a project until they have familiarized themselves with the specifics of your internal business process.

 - Discovery period.
 It’s often difficult to hit the ground running immediately upon hiring an agency.
 The client-agency relationship requires a bit of a discovery period to ensure proper alignment to the client’s goals.
 Only then can the real work begin.